campus-occupancy/campus-occupancy.github.io/index.md

 ### Landing Page

-The landing page is presented to users when they visit the top-level URL to the site.
+The landing page is presented to user when they visit the top-level URL to the site.
 In this page the user is able to see the map and the visualized data.
 Clicking on any one of the colored building will display a popup of the building name and the data.

 ![](images/M3-Landing-Page-with-nav.PNG)
 ![](images/M3-Landing-Page-with-footer.PNG)

 ### Sign in Page
-Click on the "Login" button to go to sign in page.
+Click on the "Login" button to go to Log in page and log in.
 You must have been previously registered with the system to login :

 ![](images/M3-Login-page.PNG)

 ### Sign up Page
-If you are a new user, at the sign in page click on "click here to Register" to go to the following page:
+If you are a new user, at the log in page click on "click here to Register".
+Then Sign up for a new account :

 ![](images/M3-Sign-up-page.PNG)

 ### Data Page
-After logging in, you are taken to the data page, which presents the map that the user can interact with.
-A table will be displayed to view the data:
+After logging in or when you sign up for a new account, you are taken to the data page, which presents the map that the user can interact with.
+In this page a map is presented with the table below it.
+The table presents the data and the user is able to interact with the map:

 ![](images/M3-Home-page.PNG)
 ![](images/M3-Home-page-datas.PNG)